99-chetna/Cognifyz/README.md

 This repository is about my challenges done at Cognifyz technologies.
 I am feeling very delighted to share that I have completed these tasks.
 It was a great experience for a beginner like me and I suggest everyone to look after this internship as it helps to gain hands on experience on different Librariers/modules.
 I also learned many new things which help me to polish my skills.

+In this repository there were three different levels with different task to perform.
+Rest you can see from my repository to get some help.